nadavmatalon/CV/README.md

 ##About Me

+I'm a creative project manager with excellent leadership and communication skills.

 After co-founding two successful companies and acquiring a Master's degree in philosophy, I turned to coding and web-development as new and exciting challenges.